juliusbergmann/lecture_spring_2022-JB/README.md

-# lecture_spring_2022-JB
+# Assignment for 370.062 OSESM by Julius Bergmann

-Illustrative repository for 370.062 Open Source Energy Systems Modelling
+Illustrative repository for 370.062 Open Source Energy Systems Modelling at TU Wien